Amazon Salary Negotiation: How To Negotiate Your Amazon Job Offer

 Amazon’s salaries are competitive with other tech companies, but their compensation and benefits differ slightly compared to other FAANG companies.
 Understanding those components before you start negotiating is key to setting yourself up for success.
 Why?
 Because you’ll want to negotiate as many components of your package as possible—not just the salary at Amazon.
 Additionally, understanding Amazon compensation structure will help you calculate your total compensation, which is valuable information to know before you jump into the salary negotiation process.

-Amazon Solution Architect Salary
+Amazon Software Engineer Salary

 Amazon Base Salary